difference between horse surgery insurance and health insurance

 Two protection concepts clearly defined

-• Diagnostic procedures (e.g., ultrasound, MRI, CT)
+• Diagnostic procedures (e.g. ultrasound, MRI, CT)

-• Outpatient treatments for illnesses or injuries
+• Outpatient treatment for illnesses or injuries

 • Regenerative therapies

-• Dental treatments (no surgery)
+• Dental treatments (without surgery)

-1. Budget: Can you easily cover unexpected bills of 300 to 500 euros for outpatient treatments yourself?
+1. Budget: Can you easily cover unexpected bills of €300 to €500 for outpatient treatment yourself?

-Expert Tip: Understanding the Fine Print
+Expert tip: Understanding the small print

-Request a personalised risk analysis now: Have your insurance situation checked for free and receive concrete suggestions for optimisation.
+Request an individual risk analysis now: Have your insurance situation reviewed free of charge and receive specific recommendations for optimisation.

 FAQ